Bank of British North America

-The Bank of British North America was founded by Royal Charter issued in 1836 in London, England.
+The Bank of British North America was founded by royal charter issued in 1836 in London, England.
 British North America was the common name by which the British colonies and territories that now comprise Canada were known prior to 1867.

-The bank had offices in Toronto, Upper Canada; Montreal and Quebec City, Lower Canada; Saint John, New Brunswick; Halifax, Nova Scotia; and St. John's, Newfoundland.
+By 1899, the bank had branches in London, Brantford, Hamilton, Toronto, Montreal, Ottawa, Kingston, Midland, Quebec City, Saint John, N.B., Brandon, Winnipeg, Fredericton, Halifax, Victoria, Vancouver, Rossland, Kaslo, Trail, Ashcroft, Greenwood, Atlin, Bennett, B.C., and Dawson City.
 It was the first bank operating in British Columbia.
-It also operated agencies in New York City and San Francisco.

 Like the other Canadian chartered banks, it issued its own bank notes, 1852 to 1911.
 The end dates are the final dates appearing on notes, which may have circulated for some time after.
 The Bank of Canada was established through the Bank of Canada Act of 1934 and the banks relinquished their right to issue their own currency.

 The Bank of British North America merged with the Bank of Montreal in 1918.

-Branches
+Historic buildings

-The Bank of British North America in Dawson, Yukon built in 1899 is on the Registry of Historical Places of Canada.
-The Bank of British North America in Winnipeg, Manitoba, constructed in 1903-04, is on the Registry of Historical Places of Canada.
+On the Registry of Historical Places of Canada are the former Bank of British North America in Dawson, Yukon (1899) and Winnipeg, Manitoba (1903–04).